-Advanced Topics on DTM: Digital Transformation of Management
+Advanced Topics on DTM: Management in the Age of Algorithms

 We will explore the emerging fields of Algorithmic Management and Algoactivism and their implications for organizations and society.